cakephp-biztech/cakephp-xero-oauth2/README.md

             'accounting.contacts',
             // Any other scopes needed for your application goes here ],
-        // Must end with `/success` so do not remove it while replacing it with your website URL 'successUrl' => 'http://example.com/success'
+        'successUrl' => 'http://example.com/success'
     ]
 ];
 ```

+**Note:**
+- Do not forget to replace "https://example.com" with your website URL in your `config/xero_config.php` file.
+- Success url(`XeroOauth2.successUrl`) must end with `/success`, so do not remove it while replacing it with your website URL.

 After creating the configuration file, make sure to load the file in your `bootstrap.php` using `Configure::load('xero_config', 'default');`.